 I've found that applying for graduate school is like adding an extra course or two to your workload, especially for a program like Creative Writing that requires you to craft a portfolio while also putting together all of the info and documentation.
 I'm so glad I did this fifth year.
 Not only did it give me enough time to really prepare for the application process, but it also gave me the space to immerse myself entirely in the kind of work that I want to continue doing even beyond graduate school.
 The year consisted of writing poetry and writing about poetry.
 A lot of my extra-curricular and social activities revolved around this path that I hadn't really realized just a year before.
 In hindsight, it makes total sense that this was the academic path I chose; the other day, I found several notebooks of strange, embarrassing song lyrics and other creative ideas that I wrote down when I was ten or so.
 I plan to bring those notebooks with me to Toronto.

-EM: I also took five years for my degree.
+JK: I also took five years for my degree.
 Outlines always seem so stone-set until you actually get your hands into their pliable clay.